 “How many children do you have?”
-It is a common, small-talk question used when you are getting to know someone.
+It is a common, small-talk question used when you are getting to know someone, but not always for a birth mom.
 Yet, for some of us, our answer is more complicated than expected.
-Prior to reuniting with my birth son, my standard answer was “Three—two boys and a girl.”
-Yet, every time I said that, my heart twinged with the quiet pain of my fourth child; my firstborn; the one I didn’t raise.
+Before reuniting with my birth son, my standard answer was “Three—two boys and a girl.”
+Yet, every time I said that my heart twinged with the quiet pain of my fourth child; my firstborn; the one I didn’t raise.
+Presenting as a birth mom on a panel allowed me to reflect on this.

 I never kept his existence a secret.
 On occasion, circumstances allowed me to share my adoption story, which usually went something like this, “I had a baby in high school, whom I placed for adoption.”
 At the time, I usually didn’t have to clarify that I didn’t know his whereabouts or even his name because all adoptions were closed.
 As time progressed, however, more questions were asked about my relationship with him as open adoptions became more frequent.
 Most of the time the questions came from curiosity, but occasionally, deeper questions occurred when the person asking had a tie to the adoption community.